-This post is a follow up to our July 29 blog post, Transmission: A Key Aspect of New Climate Policies.
+This post is a follow up to our earlier blog post, Transmission: A Key Aspect of New Climate Policies.
 A flurry of climate plans have been released by presidential candidates in the lead up to the 2020 election.
-At ACEG, we believe modernizing and expanding our electrical grid is a key component of climate
+At ACEG, we believe modernizing and expanding our electrical grid is a key component of climate action.

 By Katie Wimsatt, Intern, David Gardiner and Associates Climate policy is back on the agenda.
 As polls have demonstrated public support for urgent climate action, members of the House, Senate, and presidential candidates have considered a host of different climate policies, some of which include investments to improve our electrical grid.
 Expanding, integrating, and modernizing

 On February 8, 2018, the Senate Committee on Energy and Natural Resources held a hearing on U.S. energy infrastructure.
 During the hearing, witness testimony made it clear that transmission is an important part of energy infrastructure, and that updating U.S. transmission networks is important to maintaining strong energy infrastructure.
 Phillip Moeller, the Executive Vice President

 By John Jimison, Executive Director of Americans for a Clean Energy Grid September 4th marked a barely noticed anniversary of one of the most significant achievements in human history: the birth of the modern electric grid.
 In 1882, Thomas Edison started generating electricity at Pearl Street Station to power 400 “electric lamps” for 82 Manhattan

 Texas has a remarkable approach for bringing clean energy to the grid that should serve as a model for other jurisdictions around the nation.
 Their approach to transmission system planning was recently outlined during a Clean Energy Solutions Center webinar, Transmission Planning for a High Renewable Energy Future: Lessons from the Texas Competitive Renewable Energy